Ahmed-Hatem94/EnglishVibes/README.md

 ### Running End-to-End Tests
 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Docker Setup
-To build and run the Docker containers for the application, use the following commands:
-1. Build the Docker images: `docker-compose build`
-2. Run the Docker containers: `docker-compose up`

 ## Recent Changes
 - Added API port to Docker Compose.